natebass/learning-blocks-web-server07/README.md

 # Learning blocks API web server
 ### Built with FastAPI
 ## How to run this project
-Run this command in the project root to start the server on localhost port 8118.
-Requires Poetry to be installed
+Run in the project root to start the web server on localhost port 8118.
+Requires Poetry to be installed.
 ```shell
 ./bin/run.sh
 ```